 In fact, the main reason that this works so well for me and Monica is that we are past the point of wanting to show what we’re made of, culinarily speaking.
 We reciprocally dine because it’s a break, a novelty, and a way to connect that’s more than just hanging out at the bus stop.

 Are you interested in trying this out?
 All you need is a willing friend, preferably one whose house you can walk to (we’re so lucky), but as with everything accompanying this arrangement, it’s merely suggestion, not requisition.

 - no helping with the clean-up, other than clearing the table

 Reciprocal dining has proved to be a great experiment for Monica and me, two would-be domestic goddesses with children who will employ their best table manners if it means regularly eating at someone else’s.

 I really encourage you to try reciprocal dining, to use the information here as a starting point, and then find your own way with your own set of guidelines.
 Use your imagination, have fun, and if you’re inspired, do share your experiences.
 As we say in Spanish class, ¡a por ello!
 (Go for it!)

-Rayna St. Pierre is a wife, mother, veteran Spanish teacher (ten years in New York’s public high schools) and writer.
+Rayna St. Pierre is a wife, mother, writer, and veteran Spanish teacher (ten years in New York’s public high schools).
 A Korean adoptee and adoptive parent, she is a vocal advocate for international adoption.
-She writes about family, faith, and other much less serious stuff on her personal blog, Bright Copper Kettles.